ifBars/youtube-video-context/README.md

-# YouTube Video Context
+# YouTube video context

-Turn public YouTube videos, playlists, or search topics into timestamped local context packs that coding agents can use as evidence.
+Give an agent a YouTube link and let it turn the video into a local, timestamped context pack.

-This skill is for agentic coding workflows where a human provides YouTube evidence, research, gameplay footage, UI references, walkthroughs, demos, talks, or tutorials and expects the agent to extract only the context it needs.
+This is useful when a video is part of the evidence: gameplay footage, UI references, tutorials, demos, talks, walkthroughs, bug repros, or research.
+The agent gets a saved context file it can read later instead of guessing from the title or asking you to summarize the clip by hand.

+It also works with playlists and search topics.
+Those are kept bounded with `--max-videos`, so a broad playlist does not turn into an accidental research dump.

 ## Install

-With the Skills CLI:
+Install with the Skills CLI:

 ```bash
 bunx skills add ifBars/youtube-video-context
 ```

-The official Skills CLI docs also show:
+You can also use npm or another package runner:

 ```bash
 npx skills add ifBars/youtube-video-context
 ```

-Install globally when you want the skill available across projects:
+For a global install:

 ```bash
 bunx skills add -g ifBars/youtube-video-context
 ```

-After install, ask your agent to use `$youtube-video-context` with a YouTube video URL, playlist URL, or search topic.
+Then ask your agent to use `$youtube-video-context` with a YouTube video URL, playlist URL, or search topic.

-## What It Does
+## What it does

-- Ingests a single public YouTube URL.
+- Ingests one public YouTube video.
-- Expands playlist URLs into bounded per-video context packs.
+- Expands playlist URLs into per-video context packs.
-- Searches YouTube from a topic or task when `--source-type search` is used, or automatically when the input is not a URL.
+- Searches YouTube from a topic or task when the input is not a URL, or when `--source-type search` is set.
 - Captures metadata and captions with `yt-dlp` when available.
-- Optionally asks Gemini to analyze public YouTube URLs directly for visual and audio observations.
+- Can use Gemini for direct visual and audio analysis of public YouTube links.
-- Optionally downloads media and samples frames when local visual evidence is needed.
+- Can download video and sample frames when local visual evidence is needed.
-- Writes self-contained context packs under `.codex/video-context/`.
+- Writes everything under `.codex/video-context/` so future agents can inspect the same evidence.

 ## Examples